hanakamar/SC1015-DSAI-Project/README.md

 > - Isolating numeric variables which we needed to work with in our dataset
 > - Segregating the entire dataset into 4 sections; each uniqe brand category for deeper, specific exploration into each
 > - Removing outliers by using a personalized function
-> - Conversion of each dataframe to sepaarte CSV files
+> - Conversion of each dataframe to separate CSV files
 ## 2. Exploratory Data Analysis
 In this file, we conducted a prelimiary exploration into our dataset to further determine which direction to take, which variables have correlations worth exploring & visualizing our conclusions.
 We accomplished this by:
 > - Univariate exploration of our response variable - 'Likes' (Number of likes on a post)